Twilio Executive to Participat - GuruFocus.com

-Twilio (NYSE: TWLO) (LTSE: TWLO), the customer engagement platform that drives real-time, personalized experiences for today’s leading brands, today announced that Khozema Shipchandler, COO, will participate in a fireside chat at the Wells Fargo TMT Summit on Wednesday, November 30, 2022 at 3:10 p.m.
-(PT) / 6:10 p.m.
+Twilio (NYSE: TWLO) (LTSE: TWLO), the customer engagement platform that drives real-time, personalized experiences for today’s leading brands, today announced that Jeff Lawson, Co-Founder and CEO, will participate in a fireside chat at the Barclays Global Technology, Media and Telecommunications Conference on Wednesday, December 7, 2022 at 1:20 p.m.
+(PT) / 4:20 p.m.
 (ET).

 A live webcast and replay will be available on Twilio’s investor relations website at investors.twilio.com.